 Officers and Executive Council

-The officers of the Association shall be: President, 1st Vice-President, 2nd Vice President, Secretary-Treasurer and Communications Coordinator.
+The officers of the Association shall be: President, 1st Vice-President, 2nd Vice-President, and Secretary-Treasurer.

 The officers and members of the Executive Council shall be elected by a majority of voting members at the Annual Meeting of the Association and shall hold office until their successors are elected.